WICG/display-locking/explainers/update-rendering.md

 request being the highest requested priority.

 ### Notes
-If the user-agent does not optimize rendering of elements, then the function can return a resolved promise for every call Note that a successful resolution of the promise does not provide strong guarantees of performance: bringing the element on screen may partially or fully invalidate the work that
+If the User Agent does not optimize rendering of elements, then the function can return a resolved promise for every call Note that a successful resolution of the promise does not provide strong guarantees of performance: bringing the element on screen may partially or fully invalidate the work that